jasonmpittman/transitional-python/transitional-python.md

 \pagebreak
 # Chapter 6
 ## Summary and Checklist
-Here is a one line summary for us to consider: the transition from Python to C\C++ is straightfoward but has five areas we need to pay attention to if we're going to avoid danger.
+Here is a one line summary for us to consider: the transition from Python to C\C++, or vice-versa, is straightfoward but has five areas we need to pay attention to if we're going to avoid danger.
+Further, we should work to not construe the similarities between the languages as making the transition *easy*.
+We also shouldn't take the differences, which to be fair are more numerous, as making for an impossible task.
+To the contrary, the similarities and differences make for powerful options when considering which language to use to solve a particular problem.

+As a final takeaway, I suggest we recall that this book is intended to assist us in transitioning from core programming coursework in in one language to another.
+Accordingly, the content has many assumptions and limitations.
+This is not a *full* textbook in any shape or form.
+In fact, there's way more that we haven't covered particualy if we examined just similarities.
+Thus, let this serve as a stepping stone on our way towards understanding, being able to use two languages to develop programs.

+Good luck.